 I hope what you said wasn’t too awful.

-Even if he wasn’t standing at your desk, there are several ways that he could be keeping track of what’s going on with your computer.
+Even if they weren’t standing at your desk, there are several ways they could keep track of what you’re doing with your computer.

 Become a Patron of Ask Leo! and go ad-free!

-The bottom line is that it’s really the company’s machine, and you should assume that all email, all IMs, anything are all visible to your boss, his boss, and your company’s IT department.
+But the bottom line is, it’s really the company’s machine, and you should assume that all your emails, messages, everything is visible to your boss, his boss, and your company’s IT department.